Gods36/cyber-security-self-study-journey/04-Ethics/ethics-in-cybersecurity.md

 ### 1️⃣ Authorization (Permission First)
 - Never test or access a system without **explicit written permission**.
-- Unauthorized testing is illegal — even if your intention is "just testing".
+- Unauthorized testing is illegal, even if your intention is "just testing".

 ---